barracudanetworks/cloud-reference-architectures/Quickstart-Azure-CGF-HA-UDR/README.md

 Navigate in the portal to each of the CGF virtual machines and make and note of the public IP addresses.
 You will need these for the firewall administration connection.
 Also navigate to the externally facing load balancer and make a note of the front-end IP address.
 This is the IP address to which clients will connect.
 It is also the target for any DNS A records that need to connect to resources behind the firewall cluster.

-Optionally you may wish to launch a Windows Server instance in the CGF subnet to serve as a bastion host.
+Optionally you may wish to launch a Windows Server instance in the CGF subnet to serve as a jump host.

 ## Next Steps